Shitty Remarks, a Torched Mosque and Other Ways Canadians Responded to the Paris Attacks

-While many Canadians showed their support for the world's terror victims, some showed a more hateful side to Canada's Muslim citizens.
+While many Canadians showed their support for the world's terror victims, some showed a more hateful side to the country's Muslims.

 As of this article being written, $62,000 has been raised for the mosque's repairs via a Fundrazr page, with some single donations being in the thousands of dollars.